aamjohns/Powershell_Guide/Best_Practices.md

 - Use proper indentation and formatting: Proper indentation and formatting make your script easier to read and understand.
 Use a consistent style throughout your script.

+- Use full cmdlet names and avoid aliases in scripts: While aliases can be convenient when working in the console, they can make your script less readable and maintainable.
+Use full cmdlet names in your scripts to improve clarity.

+- Validate user input: Validate user input to ensure it meets specific criteria before processing it in your script.
+Use parameter validation attributes, like [ValidateNotNull()], [ValidateRange()], and [ValidateScript()], to enforce constraints or conditions on the input data.

+- Use single quotes for string literals and double quotes for string interpolation: Use single quotes (' ') for string literals that do not need variable expansion or escape sequences.
+Use double quotes (" ") when you need to use string interpolation or escape sequences.

 - Comment your code: Add comments to explain what your code is doing.
 This makes it easier for others (and yourself) to understand your code and make modifications when necessary.

 - Use meaningful variable and function names: Choose descriptive names for your variables and functions that convey their purpose.
 This makes your script more readable and maintainable.